facebook/lexical/README.md

 There are two ways to update an editor instance, either with `editor.update()` or `editor.setViewModel()`.

 TODO

+## Contributing to Outline

+1. Clone this repository

+2. Install dependencies
+   - `npm install`

+3. Start local server and run tests
+   - `npm run start`
+   - `npm run test`
+     - The server needs to be running for the e2e tests

 ### Optional but recommended, use VSCode for development